geekan/MetaGPT/README.md

-# MetaGPT: The Multi-Agent Framework
+# MetaGPT: A Multi-Agent Framework

 <p align="center">
 <a href=""><img src="docs/resources/MetaGPT-logo.jpeg" alt="MetaGPT logo: Enable GPT to work in software company, collaborating to tackle more complex tasks." width="150px"></a>